gschmutz/bigdata-spark-workshop/09-sql-on-bigdata-with-trino/README.md

 ## Using Trino to access Object Storage

 In order for us to use Trino with Object Storage, we first have to create the necessary tables in Hive Metastore.
-Trino is using the Hive Metastore for a place to get the necessary metadata about the data itself (i.e. the table view on the raw data in object storage)
+Trino is using the Hive Metastore for a place to get the necessary metadata about the data itself (i.e. the table view on the raw data in object storage).

+> **What is the Hive Metastore?** The Hive Metastore is a central metadata repository that stores table definitions — column names, data types, file format, and storage location — separately from the data itself.
+Multiple query engines (Trino, Spark, Hive) can share the same metastore, meaning a table registered once is immediately queryable from all of them without duplicating any data.

 ### Create Airport Table in Hive Metastore